-That depends on your condition.
+That depends on your condition and your doctor's advice.
 When the entire thyroid is removed, the operation is called a total thyroidectomy.
 You will need thyroid hormone replacement for life.
 A thyroid lobectomy or hemithyroidectomy is when half the thyroid is removed.
-In most instances (~80%), the remaining half can make enough thyroid hormone and you will not need tablets.
+In most instances (99%), the remaining half can make enough thyroid hormone and you will not need tablets.